BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Even though the population of cats is on the rise, there’s still a worldwide balance between the cat and dog numbers.
 There are, though, a few places, which not only have a ridiculous number of cats in regard to dogs, but also to humans.

-According to the animal welfare groups report, there are 1.5 million cats on this gorgeous island, while the human population is only 1.2 million.
+According to the Parikiaki, there are almost 1.5 million cats on this gorgeous island, while the human population is only 1.2 million.
 The underfunding of spraying and neutering services has been the major cause of this increase, as well as the quality of life which the locals offer to their street cats.

 Known for its beautiful beaches and historical buildings, Syros is also home to a notable cat population.
 They’re part of the nature preserve in Syros and the God’s Little People Cat Rescue takes care of all the local cats.